With Dual Diagnosis Treatment

 Call (855) 453-8985 for 24/7 help with dual diagnosis treatment.

 Learn MoreCommunity Guidance Center is a mental health clinic in Clearfield County, Pennsylvania, located at 490 Jeffers Street, 15801 zip code.
-Community Guidance Center offers outpatient treatment and telemedicine/telehealth.
-Community Guidance Center provides couples/family therapy, behavior modification and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Community Guidance Center also supports clients referred from the court/judicial system, seniors or older adults and people with serious mental illness.
-Some other services provided by Community Guidance Center include psychosocial rehabilitation services, illness management and recovery and diet and exercise counseling.
+Community Guidance Center offers telemedicine/telehealth and outpatient treatment.
+Community Guidance Center provides activity therapy, behavior modification and group therapy to children / adolescents, seniors 65 or older and young adults.
+Community Guidance Center also supports seniors or older adults, clients referred from the court/judicial system and people with trauma.
+Some other services provided by Community Guidance Center include suicide prevention services, illness management and recovery and chronic disease/illness management.

 Learn MoreCall (855) 453-8985 for 24/7 help with dual diagnosis treatment.